Answers to Frequently Asked Questions About…

 call the “unintended

-” rate).
+pregnancy” rate).
 Unfortunately, very few women use emergency

 contraception when their contraception fails, they have sex without